The Common Misconception

 • RDI - The Recommended Dietary Intake is the average daily intake level deemed adequate to fulfil the nutrient needs of almost ALL healthy individuals within a specific life stage and gender category in Australia (97% to 98% of the entire population.

 Many people think that the “Recommended Dietary Intake” is how much they should consume per day, but actually for the majority of healthy people, this can be significantly more than their bodies need.
-Many people also don't know that consuming too much iron can be toxic and cause premature ageing, and that iron is already found in many foods that we commonly eat every day.
-This is why have chosen to proven a sub-therapeutic dose and believe that it is important to consider the “Estimated Average Requirement” of the population's nutritional needs.
+Many people also don't know that consuming too much iron can be toxic and cause premature ageing.
+Iron is already found in many foods that are commonlyu eaten daily.
+This is why have chosen to proven a 4mg dose of iron and believe that it is important to consider the “Estimated Average Requirement” of the population's nutritional needs, that is 4mg to 8mg of iron per day.

 Regardless, if you are low in iron or anaemic, we always recommend consulting your Primary Healthcare Professional such as your General Practitioner as they can advise on what's right for your individual needs.